Measurement of the mass dependence of the transverse momentum of lepton pairs in Drell-Yan production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results and discussion

 As for the \PTll distributions, the \minnlo prediction provides the best global description of the data (Fig.~\ref{fig:UnfCombPhia}).
 In contrast to the disagreement for \PTll above 400\GeV for \Mll around the \PZ peak that appeared both in the inclusive case (Fig.~\ref{fig:UnfCombPt0a}) and in the one jet case (Fig.~\ref{fig:UnfCombPt1Ratiosa}) the large \phistar values are well described by \minnlo.
 The inclusion of NNLO corrections reduces scale uncertainties making the PDF uncertainty dominant for medium \phistar values in the central \Mll bins.
 The PDF uncertainty is significantly reduced in the ratio distributions (Fig.~\ref{fig:UnfCombPhiRatiosa}) leading to remarkable prediction precision of the level of 1.5\% in several bins.

 The \MGCAS prediction describes well the measured shapes for $\phistar \lesssim 0.1$ in all \Mll bins (Fig.~\ref{fig:UnfCombPhia}).
-This is due to the fact that the details of the \PTll distribution are washed out in the \phistar distribution.
+This contrasts with the description of the \PTll dependence by the same prediction (Fig.~\ref{fig:UnfCombPt0b}), owing to the washing out of the details of the \PTll distribution in the \phistar distribution.
 The normalisation of the prediction is good for the \PZ boson mass peak region but underestimates more and more the cross section with increasing \Mll, in a way relatively close to \MGaMC predictions.
 The ratio distributions (Fig.~\ref{fig:UnfCombPhiRatiosa}) also illustrate this, but a compensation effect leads to predictions in agreement over the full \phistar range.

 The measured cross sections as a function of \phistar are compared with \GE predictions in Fig.~\ref{fig:UnfCombPhib}.
 Similar to previous discussions of the \PTll distributions, \GE-\qt improves significantly the description of the data with respect to \GE-$\tau$.
 The discrepancy of \GE-\qt for low \PTll values in the two lowest \Mll bins is smoothed here leading to a global agreement everywhere.
 The cross section ratio distributions of the different \Mll bins over the \PZ boson mass peak bin, as a function of \phistar are shown in Fig.~\ref{fig:UnfCombPhiRatiosb}.
 Here both \GE predictions provide a good description of the measurements.
 This indicates that, although the precise shape in \phistar is not well reproduced by \GE-$\tau$, the scale dependence is well described over the large range covered by the present measurement.